Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Related Work

-In terms of taxonomy and discussion of auto-scaling technologies, Dogani et al. \cite{Related3} reviewed containerized cloud computing and auto-scaling in edge/fog computing environments, offering a broad analysis and future research directions.
-However, they focused only on technical means without classifying infrastructure, task objectives, or resource provisioning methods, and did not consider microservice dependencies or resource contention among co-existing applications.
-Verma and Bala \cite{Related5} explored contemporary auto-scaling techniques, load forecasting, and VM migration technologies, providing a technical taxonomy and quality analysis.
-However, their work primarily targeted IoT cloud applications and did not cover microservice-based applications.
-It also lacked categorization of infrastructure, task objectives, or resource provisioning methods.
-Saif et al. \cite{Related6} reviewed and classified autonomous resource management technologies by design, objectives, functions, and applications, offering a qualitative analysis of their advantages and disadvantages.
-However, the work focused on specific research without a comprehensive analysis of auto-scaling technologies.
+From the perspective of taxonomy and analytical depth, Dogani et al. \cite{Related3} surveyed auto-scaling techniques in containerized cloud computing as well as in edge and fog environments, and outlined potential future research directions.
+While their study provides a broad technical overview, it focuses primarily on scaling mechanisms themselves, without systematically classifying infrastructure layers, optimization objectives, or resource provisioning strategies.
+Moreover, it does not explicitly address microservice dependency structures or resource contention among co-located applications, which are central challenges in microservice auto-scaling.
+Verma and Bala \cite{Related5} examined contemporary auto-scaling techniques together with load forecasting and virtual machine migration, presenting a technical taxonomy and qualitative assessment.
+However, their survey mainly targets IoT-oriented cloud applications and does not consider auto-scaling in microservice-based architectures.
+In addition, it lacks a structured classification across infrastructure, scaling objectives, and resource provisioning dimensions.

-As shown in Table~\ref{Comparison}, we have provided a comparison of related works.
-Our work has detailed the high-quality research from the past five years, focusing on the innovativeness of auto-scaling technologies, while also paying special attention to the recently emerging microservice architectures.
-Unlike monolithic applications, microservice architectures are split into multiple loosely coupled services, which necessitates considering service inter-calls and dependencies, as well as resource competition and performance interference among co-existing applications in the cloud environment, aspects almost unconsidered by existing work.
-Additionally, based on the existing taxonomy of auto-scaling technologies, we have proposed an improved and refined taxonomy that effectively covers all auto-scaling technologies, providing support and guidance for future research on auto-scaling technologies.
+As summarized in Table~\ref{Comparison}, we present a detailed comparison with existing survey and review works.
+Our survey focuses on high-quality research published over the past five years, with particular emphasis on recent innovations in auto-scaling and their applicability to microservice applications.
+Unlike monolithic architectures, microservice systems consist of multiple loosely coupled services, which introduces unique challenges related to inter-service invocations, dependency management, and resource contention and performance interference among co-located applications—issues that are largely overlooked in prior surveys.
+Building upon existing classification schemes, we further propose a refined and comprehensive taxonomy that systematically captures the design space of auto-scaling techniques and accommodates the distinguishing characteristics of microservice-based systems, thereby providing a structured foundation and guidance for future research in this domain.